Alina Kabaeva: 2001–2004

-At the 2001 World Championships in Madrid, Spain, Kabaeva won the gold medal for the Ball, Clubs, Hoop, Rope, the Individual All-Around, and the Team competitions.
-At the 2001 Goodwill Games in Brisbane, Australia, Kabaeva won the gold medal for the Ball, Clubs, and Rope competitions, and the Silver in the Individual All-Around, and Hoop.
+At the 2001 World Championships in Madrid Spain, Kabaeva won the gold medal for the ball, clubs, hoop, rope, the individual all around, and the team competition.
+Then at the 2001 Goodwill Games in Brisbane Australia, Kabaeva won the gold medal in the ball, clubs, and rope; and the silver in the individual all around and hoop.
 However, Kabaeva and her teammate, Irina Tchachina, tested positive to a banned diuretic (furosemide), and were stripped of their medals.

-Viner, the Russian head coach, who also served as the Vice President of the FIG Rhythmic Gymnastics Technical Committee at the time, said her gymnasts had been taking a food supplement called "Hyper", that contained mild diuretics, which, according to Viner, the gymnasts were taking for premenstrual syndrome.
+Viner, the Russian head coach, who also served as the vice president of the FIG at the time, said her gymnasts had been taking a food supplement called "Hyper", that contained mild diuretics, which, according to Viner, the gymnasts were taking for premenstrual syndrome.
 When the supply ran out shortly before the Goodwill Games, the team physiotherapist restocked at a local pharmacy.
 According to Viner, the supplement sold there was fake and contained furosemide.
-The Committee requested that the Goodwill Games Organizing Committee nullify Kabaeva and Tchachina's results.
-The FIG also nullified their results from the World Championships in Madrid, causing Ukraine's Tamara Yerofeeva to be declared the 2001 world champion.
+The committee requested that the Goodwill Games organizing committee nullify Kabaeva and Tchachina's results.
+The FIG also nullified their results from the world championships in Madrid, causing Ukraine's Tamara Yerofeeva to be declared the 2001 world champion.
 Kabaeva was not allowed to participate in competitions from August 2001 to August 2002.
 Her first international competition after the ban was the 2002 European Championships, where she took first place in the individual all-around.

-Kabaeva gained the 2003 World Title in Budapest, Hungary.
-Kabaeva won the All-Around Gold Medal at the 2003 World Championships, as well as the event final in Ribbon and Ball ahead of Anna Bessonova from Ukraine.
+Kabaeva won the 2003 World Title in Budapest, Hungary.
+Kabaeva won the all around gold medal. at the 2003 World Championships, as well as the event final gold in ribbon and ball ahead of Anna Bessonova of Ukraine.

-In 2004, Kabaeva won the All-Around Gold at the 2004 European Championships in Kyiv, Ukraine.
-At the 2004 Athens Olympics, Greece, Kabaeva won the gold medal in the Individual All-Around for Rhythmic Gymnastics, with a score of 108.400 (Hoop 26.800, Ball 27.350, Clubs 27.150, Ribbon 27.100), the Silver Medal went to her teammate, Irina Tchachina.
+In 2004, Kabaeva won the all around gold medal at the 2004 European Championships in Kyiv, Ukraine.
+At the 2004 Athens Olympics Greece, Kabaeva won the gold medal in the individual all around, with a score of 108.400 (hoop 26.800, ball 27.350, clubs 27.150, ribbon 27.100), the silver medal went to her teammate, Irina Tchachina.